 Article 1 Subject matter and scope

-The common capacity calculation methodology as determined in this IU CC Methodology Proposal is the common proposal of all the TSOs of the IU Region in accordance with Article 10(1) of the FCA Regulation.
+The common capacity calculation methodology as determined in this IU CC Methodology is the common proposal of all the TSOs of the IU Region in accordance with Article 10(1) of the FCA Regulation.

 Article 2 Definitions and interpretation

-For the purposes of the IU CC methodology proposal, the terms used shall have the meaning given to them in Article 2 of Regulation (EC) 714/2009, Article 2 of Regulation (EC) 2013/543, Article 2 of Regulation (EC) 2015/1222 and Article 2 of Regulation (EC) 2016/1719.
+For the purposes of the IU CC methodology, the terms used shall have the meaning given to them in Article 2 of Regulation (EC) 714/2009, Article 2 of Regulation (EC) 2013/543, Article 2 of Regulation (EC) 2015/1222 and Article 2 of Regulation (EC) 2016/1719.

 In addition, the following definitions shall apply: